tvaisanen/embeddedGraphWidget/README.md

 ## Testing

-Open the file: `test.html` in a browser to run unit tests.
+Open the file: `tests/test.html` in a browser to run unit tests.

-## Project layout

-    mkdocs.yml    # The configuration file.
-    docs/
-        index.md  # The documentation homepage.
-        ...       # Other markdown pages, images and other files.